 2.1 Experts should provide Terms of Business for agreement prior to the acceptance of any instructions.
 These should include:

-Rates for attendance at court and any provision for payment in the event of late notice of cancellation of a court hearing.
+- Rates for attendance at court and any provision for payment in the event of late notice of cancellation of a court hearing.
 Experts should not accept payment for services contingent upon the nature of the evidence or the outcome of the case; to do otherwise would contravene the expert's overriding duty to the court.
-However, agreement to accept delayed payment of expert's fees until the conclusion of the case is permissible, as long as the amount of the fee does not depend upon the outcome.
+However, agreement to accept delayed payment until the conclusion of the case is allowed, as long as the amount of the fee does not depend upon the outcome.

 2.2 The Civil Procedure Rules give the court the power to limit the amount of expert fees which may be recoverable from another party; this would not affect an expert's contract with the instructing party.